Rodzalmeida/Rodzalmeida/README.md

 <br>

 - 🌱 I'm Rodrigo, but you can call me Rodz.
-I am a geographer, currently living in Rio de Janeiro (Brazil), love to travel and talk politics.
+I am a geographer, currently living in Rio de Janeiro (Brazil), love to travel, talk videogames and FOOD!!!
 - 👨‍🎓 Studying Data Science! 💻
 - ⚡ Fun fact: I play videogames A LOT! 🎮